pr10070536/lang/README.md

   "gamemode.domination.caps": "CRUSADE",
   "gamemode.domination": "Domination",
-  "gamemode.domination.description.button": "Play until there is only one legion left, with no time limit.", "gamemode.domination.description": "Wipe all the other legions from the Holy Land There can be only one victor.", "gamemode.domination.win": "You have defeated all the other legions and unified the Holy Land!", "gamemode.domination.loss": "Your last city was lost, you have been defeated.", "gamemode.glory.caps": "GLORY",
+  "gamemode.domination.description.button": "Play until there is only one legion left, with no time limit.", "gamemode.domination.description": "Wipe all the other legions from the Holy Land!
+There can be only one victor.", "gamemode.domination.win": "You have defeated all the other legions and unified the Holy Land!", "gamemode.domination.loss": "Your last city was lost, you have been defeated.", "gamemode.glory.caps": "GLORY",